-We also have audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated financial statements of Conservation Minnesota and Affiliates, which comprise the consolidated statements of financial position as of June 30, 2022 and 2021, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended (none of which is presented herein), and we expressed an unmodified opinion on those financial statements.
-Such consolidated financial statements are the general-purpose financial statements of Conservation Minnesota and Affiliates, and the financial statements of Conservation Minnesota and Affiliates, and the financial statements of Conservation Minnesota and Affiliates, and the financial statements of Conservation Minnesota and Affiliates, and the financial statements of Conservation Minnesota presented herein are not a valid substitute for those consolidated financial statements.
+We also have audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated financial statements of Conservation Minnesota and Affiliates, which comprise the consolidated statements of financial position as of June 30, 2023 and 2022, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended (none of which is presented herein), and we expressed an unmodified opinion on those financial statements.
+Such consolidated financial statements are the general-purpose financial statements of Conservation Minnesota and Affiliates, and the financial statements of Conservation Minnesota presented herein are not a valid substitute for those consolidated financial statements.